octimot/StoryToolkitAI/docs/testing.md

 the release remains work in progress.
 The normal StoryToolkitAI workflow does not publish a release candidate merely as an internal checkpoint.

-For a normal release:
+The normal release is staged so source users can receive the stable release before standalone packages are ready.

+### Source release

-1. Keep the development version on `dev` while implementation and source verification are still in progress.
+1. Complete the automated tests and source smoke checks.
-2. In the final release-preparation change, set `version.py` to the final version, finalize the changelog, and merge that tested tree into `main`.
+2. In the final release-preparation change, set `version.py` to `1.0.0`, finalize the changelog, and merge the tested tree into `main`.
-3. Build every release artifact from the exact final-version commit on `main`, complete the packaged-application checks, and fix any blocker before tagging.
+3. Tag and publish `v1.0.0` without standalone assets.
+4. Update the source-install version endpoint at `https://api.storytoolkit.ai/version` when the source release is intended to become discoverable.

+### Standalone release

+1. Incorporate feedback from the source rollout through patch releases.
+2. Select the current stable patch version for standalone publication.
+3. Build and test the macOS and Windows packages from that exact commit.
-4. Tag that verified commit with the matching `v`-prefixed version, such as `v1.0.0`.
+4. Publish each verified package on the GitHub release matching that patch version.

+This staging matches the update channels used by the application.
+Standalone installations query GitHub releases and are offered an update only when the release contains a suitable downloadable asset for their platform.
+A GitHub release containing only source archives therefore does not offer standalone users a binary that is not available.
+Source installations query the StoryToolkitAI version endpoint, so changing that endpoint controls when a source release becomes discoverable.

 An alpha, beta, or release-candidate version is used only when the maintainer explicitly starts a separately published prerelease testing cycle.
 It is not